-Other than as disclosed below, no Director is, or has been within the past ten years, a director or officer of any other corporation that, while such person was acting in that capacity:
+Other than as disclosed below, to the knowledge of the Corporation, no Director or proposed Director is, or has been within the 10 years to the date of this Management Information Circular, a director or officer of any other corporation that, while such person was acting in that capacity:

-- (i) was the subject of a cease trade or similar order or an order that denied the corporation access to any exemptions under securities legislation for a period of more than 30 consecutive days; - (ii) was subject to an event that resulted, after that individual ceased to be a Director or officer, in the corporation being the subject of a cease trade or similar order or an order that denied the corporation access to any exemptions under securities legislation for a period of more than 30 consecutive days; or - (iii) within a year of that individual ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.
+- (a) was subject to a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, that was issued while that person was acting in that capacity; - (b) was subject to a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, that was issued after the proposed director ceased to act in that capacity, and which resulted from an event that occurred while that person was acting in that capacity; or - (c) while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.

 Ms. Hayes was a director and officer (CEO) of Crailar Technology Inc. who on November 9, 2015 obtained a Court Order from the Supreme Court of British Columbia pursuant to the Companies' Creditor Arrangement Act.
 The stay expired on May 31, 2016.
 The company Petitioned under Chapter 15 of the US Bankruptcy Code in the District of South Carolina on December 21, 2015 and received recognition that the CCAA was the main proceeding.
 Crailar was further assigned into Bankruptcy on July 5, 2016.
-The Bowra Group Inc of Vancouver BC was appointed Trustee in Bankruptcy.
+The Bowra Group Inc of Vancouver, British Columbia was appointed Trustee in Bankruptcy.